andyferstl/andyferstl.github.io/index.md

 ## Classroom Resources

 You can see your WSU Brightspace D2L site for course material.
-Here is some more additional material
+Here is some additional material
 <ul>
 <li> Textbooks </li>
 <ul>